-This challenge has resulted in the emergence of a reactionary trend; organizations are paying more attention to the role that a long-term integrated strategy between branding and performance plays in delivering the best results in the long run.
+This challenge has resulted in the emergence of a reactionary trend.
+Organisations are focusing more on the effect of a long-term strategy that integrates branding and performance on delivering the best results in the long run.

 It is easier for a strong brand to reach performance goals, because when a brand grows in strength, it will result in more sales and traffic.
 Building a strong brand is therefore essential to reaching long-term performance goals.

-Taking a data-driven perspective suggests that a long-term relationship exists in the data between brand and performance KPIs.
-In order to measure the long-term effects of branding on sales, it is necessary to find a long-term investment strategy to balance or leverage the media investment between branding and performance campaigns.
+A data-driven perspective implies that a long-term relationship exists between the brand and performance KPI data.
+In order to measure the long-term effects of branding on sales, you have to draw up along-term investment strategy.
+That strategy needs to balance or leverage the media investment between branding and performance campaigns.

-Here are some tips on achieving the balance between branding and performance campaigns:
+A few tips on balancing branding and performance campaigns:

-Combining branding and performance allows for a holistic view, as well as the synchronization of short- and long-term results.
-This encourages a greater level of synergy through an increase of clarity across the organization; in addition, it also provides practical handles to make well-defined decisions on media investments and strategy.
+Combining branding and performance enables both a holistic view and the synchronisation of short-term and long-term results.
+This encourages greater synergy due to increased clarity across the organisation.
+It also provides practical tools that facilitate well-defined decisions regarding media investments and strategy.

 Interested in how we help our partners achieve this balance?